Paving stones turn your driveway, patio, or walkway into an artist's canvas.

 - Value Added Paving stones are one of the only hardscape products that will instantly increase the value of your home as much as 70% of their cost.

-- Durability to Last Pavings stones are, at the minimum, four times stronger then regular concrete.
+- Durability to Last Paving stones are, at the minimum, four times stronger than regular concrete.
 They will quite literally last a lifetime.
-Because they are created to interlock so they won't move independently but have joints designed to cushion earth shift, they provide a smooth, consistent surface without cracking, bumping and hollows.
+Because they are created to interlock so they won't move independently but have joints designed to cushion earth shift, they provide a smooth, consistent surface without cracking, bumping, and hollows.

-- Repair made Easy If, for what ever reason, a paver gets damaged, it is a simple process just to replace that stone.
-Concrete, on the other hand, requires, at the minimum, patching or resurfacing and often a whole section or slab must be removed and replaced.
-Patching and resurfacing can result in mismatched coloring becoming an eye-sore rather than eye-appeal.
+- Repair made Easy If, for whatever reason, a paver gets damaged, it is a simple process to replace that stone.
+Concrete, on the other hand, requires, at a minimum, patching or resurfacing, and often a whole section or slab must be removed and replaced.
+Patching and resurfacing can result in mismatched colors that are an eyesore rather than eye-appealing.

-Paving stones generally require little care but there are some situations that require maintenance.
+Paving stones generally require little care, but some situations require maintenance.

 - You may need to add sand to some joints as pavers settle especially in the first year or two after installation.